 All the data needed for the subsequent analyses is available via the RQGIS package.

-study_area is an sf polygon representing the outlines of the study area.
+sf polygon representing the outlines of the study area.

-random_points is an sf-object, and contains the 100 randomly chosen sites.
+sf object, and contains the 100 randomly chosen sites.

 The rownames of